fullstack-development/blockchain-wiki-en/DeFi/vesting/README.md

 Here, we conclude the general information about vesting and provide an overview of technical solutions for implementation in smart contracts.

 Despite the simplicity of the core vesting idea (locking tokens after purchase and subsequently unlocking them per a schedule), the technical implementation can vary significantly from project to project.
 Product managers' creativity and decentralization principles dictate their own rules.
-Therefore, before implementing it on smart contracts, several questions need answers.
+Therefore, before implementing it on smart contracts, several questions need to be answered.

 1. What type of vesting will be used? (linear, stepped, calendar-based, etc.)
     - Will all users have the same schedule, or will it differ for each beneficiary?